The Ethical Sourcing Enigma: 4 Ways AI Can Help Solve Supply Chain Sustainability

 [FOOTNOTES]

-*According to research by Nielsen, released 2019.
+*According to research by Nielsen, released in 2019.

 ** Accenture, released 2019